Keymaster65/copper2go/README.md

 All you need to do is, to start the copper2go container with your configuration, that support your business workflow.

- As one of the later steps, there might follow a factoryfx integration.
+ As one of the future steps, there might follow a factoryfx integration.
  This will enable copper2go to make runtime changes in the technical part of the application outside the business workflows without usage of the traditional pipeline.